 Neither this Base Prospectus nor any other information supplied in connection with the Program should be considered as a recommendation by the Issuer or any of the Dealers that any recipient of this Base Prospectus or any other information supplied in connection with the Program should purchase any Notes.
-Accordingly, no representation, warranty or undertaking, express or implied, is made by the Dealers, in their capacity as such.
+Accordingly, no representation, warranty or undertaking, express or implied, is made by the Dealers, in their capacity as such, or any of their respective affiliates and neither the Dealers (acting in their capacity as such) nor any of their respective affiliates makes any representation or warranty or accepts any responsibility, as to the accuracy or completeness of the information contained herein.
 Each investor contemplating purchasing any Notes should make its own independent investigation of the financial condition and affairs and its own appraisal of the creditworthiness of the Issuer.
 Neither this Base Prospectus nor any other information supplied in connection with the Program constitutes an offer or invitation by or on behalf of the Issuer or any of the Dealers to any person to subscribe for or to purchase any Notes.

 The delivery of this Base Prospectus or any Final Terms and the offering, sale or delivery of any Notes shall not in any circumstances create any implication that there has been no adverse change in the financial situation of the Issuer since the date hereof or, as the case may be, the date upon which the Base Prospectus has been most recently amended or supplemented or that there has been no adverse change, or any event reasonably likely to involve any adverse change, in the prospects or financial or trading position of the Issuer since the date hereof or, if later, the date upon which this Base Prospectus has been most recently amended or supplemented or that any other information supplied in connection with the Program is correct at any time subsequent to the date on which it is supplied or, if different, the date indicated in the document containing the same.
 The Dealers expressly do not undertake to review the financial condition or affairs of the Issuer during the life of the Program.
-Investors should review, inter alia, the Financial Information (as defined in 'Presentation of Financial and Other Information - Presentation of Financial Information' in this Base Prospectus) and the most recent financial statements of the Issuer when deciding whether or not to purchase any Notes.
+Investors should review, inter alia, the Financial Information (as defined in 'Presentation of Financial and Other Information - Presentation of Financial Information') and the most recent financial statements of the Issuer when deciding whether or not to purchase any Notes.